OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 protected by a 1940s White-only covenant, and sought to make sense of its meaning on their lives.
-Debra Walsh, an educator and actor, reflected on the White privilege that was attached to her decision to buy her home in 2010, shown in Image
+Debra Walsh, an educator and actor, reflected on the White privilege that was attached to her decision to buy her home in 2010, shown in Figure
 <a href="#fig:2011-walsh-debra">19</a>.
 Although she had believed that
 the North had not exhibited such explicit racist policies, the direct evidence of race restrictive covenants convinced her that “West Hartford